 (e) includes the word “royal” or the word “independent”; or

+(ea) includes a word of which a letter, other than the first letter, is a capital letter; or

 (f) would otherwise be likely to cause confusion if registered.

 (4) Subsection (3)(c) or (d) does not apply if the existing party is related to the party in respect of which the application is made.

+(4A) For the purposes of subsection (4), the existing party is related to the party in respect of which the application is made if —

+(a) one is a part of the other party; or

+(b) both are parts of the same political party.

+(4B) Subsection (3)(ea) does not apply if the word is an acronym.

 (5) The Electoral Commissioner may refuse to register a political party if the party’s application name —

 (a) is a public body name; or